mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

     3. `__init__.py` is within your agent directory and contains `from . import agent`.
     4. Your `requirements.txt` file is present in the agent directory.

+=== "Go"

+    1. Your application's entry point (the main package and main() function) is in a single Go file.
+Using main.go is a strong convention.
+    2. Your agent instance is passed to a launcher configuration, typically using services.NewSingleAgentLoader(agent).
+The adkgo tool uses this launcher to start your agent with the correct services.
+    3. Your go.mod and go.sum files are present in your project directory to manage dependencies.

+    Refer to the following section for more details.
+You can also find a [sample app](https://github.com/google/adk-docs/tree/main/examples/go/cloud-run) in the Github repo.

 === "Java"

     1. Agent code is in a file called `CapitalAgent.java` within your agent directory.